Down syndrome

 Down syndrome or Down's syndrome, also known as trisomy 21, is a genetic disorder caused by the presence of all or part of a third copy of chromosome 21.
-It is usually associated with physical growth delays, mild to moderate intellectual disability, and characteristic facial features.
-The average IQ of a young adult with Down syndrome is 50, equivalent to the mental ability of an eight- or nine-year-old child, but this can vary widely.
+It is usually associated with developmental delays, mild to moderate intellectual disability, and characteristic physical features.

 The parents of the affected individual are usually genetically normal.
+The incidence of the syndrome increases with the age of the mother, from less than 0.1% for 20-year-old mothers to 3% for those of age 45.
+It is believed to occur by chance, with no known behavioral activity or environmental factor that changes the probability.
+Three different genetic forms have been identified.
+The most common, trisomy 21, involves an extra copy of chromosome 21 in all cells.
+The extra chromosome is provided at conception as the egg and sperm combine.
+Translocation Down syndrome involves attachment of extra chromosome 21 material.
+In 1–2% of cases, the additional chromosome is added in the embryo stage and only affects some of the cells in the body; this is known as Mosaic Down syndrome.

-The probability increases from less than 0.1% in 20-year-old mothers to 3% in those of age 45.
-The extra chromosome is believed to occur by chance, with no known behavioral activity or environmental factor that changes the probability.
-Down syndrome can be identified during pregnancy by prenatal screening followed by diagnostic testing or after birth by direct observation and genetic testing.
-Since the introduction of screening, Down syndrome pregnancies are often aborted (rates varying from 50%-85% depending on maternal age, gestational age, and maternal race/ethnicity).
+Down syndrome can be identified during pregnancy by prenatal screening, followed by diagnostic testing, or after birth by direct observation and genetic testing.
+Since the introduction of screening, Down syndrome pregnancies are often aborted (rates varying from 50 to 85% depending on maternal age, gestational age, and maternal race/ethnicity).

 There is no cure for Down syndrome.
-Education and proper care have been shown to improve quality of life.
+Education and proper care have been shown to provide better quality of life.
 Some children with Down syndrome are educated in typical school classes, while others require more specialized education.
 Some individuals with Down syndrome graduate from high school, and a few attend post-secondary education.
-In adulthood, about 20% in the United States do paid work in some capacity, with many requiring a sheltered work environment.
-Support in financial and legal matters is often needed.
-Life expectancy is around 50 to 60 years in the developed world with proper health care.
-Regular screening for health problems common in Down syndrome is recommended throughout the person's life.
+In adulthood, about 20% in the United States do some paid work, with many requiring a sheltered work environment.
+Caregiver support in financial and legal matters is often needed.
+Life expectancy is around 50 to 60 years in the developed world, with proper health care.
+Regular screening for health issues common in Down syndrome is recommended throughout the person's life.

-Down syndrome is one of the most common chromosome abnormalities in humans.
-It occurs in about 1 in 1,000 babies born each year.
-In 2015, Down syndrome was present in 5.4 million individuals globally and resulted in 27,000 deaths, down from 43,000 deaths in 1990.
-It is named after British doctor John Langdon Down, who fully described the syndrome in 1866.
-Some aspects of the condition were described earlier by French psychiatrist Jean-Étienne Dominique Esquirol in 1838 and French physician Édouard Séguin in 1844.
-The genetic cause of Down syndrome was discovered in 1959.
+Down syndrome is the most common chromosomal abnormality, occurring in about 1 in 1,000 babies born worldwide, and one in 700 in the US.
+In 2015, there were 5.4 million people with Down syndrome globally, of whom 27,000 died, down from 43,000 deaths in 1990.
+The syndrome is named after British physician John Langdon Down, who dedicated his medical practice to the cause.
+Some aspects were described earlier by French psychiatrist Jean-Étienne Dominique Esquirol in 1838 and French physician Édouard Séguin in 1844.
+The genetic cause was discovered in 1959.